Don’t let confusing jargon and mismatched connections ruin your listening experience. Here’s a deep dive into headphone jacks and plugs.

 - Sleeve: Common return and ground wire, mic audio

-Manufacturers can choose to configure jacks and plugs in various ways.
-However, one thing remains constant regardless of the configuration: both must be complementary.
+But one thing remains constant regardless of the configuration: both must be complementary.

 That said, it’s a good idea to familiarize yourself with plug conductor configurations to avoid functional errors in your audio devices.
-To help with this, we’ll break down each configuration and explain its uses:
+To help with this, we’ll break down each format and explain its uses:

-2 conductor plug (TS)
+2-conductor plug (TS)

 Available Connectors: Tip, sleeve, and one insulating band